The Jan Söderberg Family Prize in Economics and Management

 The Prize shall be awarded to a person who has made a discovery or contribution within the field of Economics and Management of eminent significance and whose work has demonstrably renewed research and application in its domain.

-The prizewinner will be selected through international competition and proposed in a nomination process at the Lund University School of Economics and Management.
-The winner will be appointed by a committee.
+The recipient of the prize will be selected through international competition and proposed in a nomination process at the Lund University School of Economics and Management.
+The recipient will be appointed by a committee.

 The award ceremony

-The Prize shall always be awarded at the Lund University School of Economics and Management, at an event that includes a lecture by the prizewinner, as well as a formal award ceremony.
+The Prize shall always be awarded at the Lund University School of Economics and Management, at an event that includes a lecture by the recipient of the prize, as well as a formal award ceremony.

 The Prize is to be awarded in the early spring.
-The inaugural prize will be awarded on 12 March 2019 and will be followed by a day of popular science lectures on 13 March.
+The inaugural prize was awarded on 12 March 2019 and is followed by a day of popular science lectures on 13 March.
+Dates for 2020 will be published later on.

 The Economics and Management Day in Lund

-The day after the award ceremony we welcome all those interested to a popular science day featuring lectures and talks at the Lund University School of Economics and Management.
-This year’s theme: Health and economics
+The day after the award ceremony we welcomed all those interested to a popular science day featuring lectures and talks at the Lund University School of Economics and Management.
+This year’s theme: Investments in health – challenges for the 21st century.

 The Prize Committee consists of six members: the donor (Jan Söderberg), the dean of the School (also the chair of the committee) and four members who are to be researchers.
 All research members have to be at least associate professors and two have to be professors within the field covered by the Prize.
 One or two should be mainly engaged outside of the Lund University School of Economics and Management.
 One of the members is to be a working member.
 The four members are appointed by the dean of the School, after consulting with the donor, the group of department heads at the School and the chair of the Senior Corporate Advisory Board at the School.